phillystafford/hs-challenge/README.md

 # HubSpot Web Team Exercise - Instructions

 ## Setup
-1. Fork this project to your GitHub account and commit any changes there.
+1. Clone or download this repository (do not fork it).
 2. Install [Node.js](https://nodejs.org/en/download/) and then run `npm install` on your project.
 We've included recommended packages in `package.json` for you to use, but feel free to add or remove any packages.
 3. Set up `gulpfile.js` to compile to a `/build` directory and run your site locally.
 We've included recommended tasks in `gulpfile.js` for you to use, but feel free to add or remove anything.